 Three reasons to consider allocating to Chinese A-shares

-1. We have lifted our return estimations for Chinese equities for the next 10 to 15 years
+1. We see onshore Chinese equities delivering high single digit annual returns over the next 10 to 15 years

-We made the adjustments to reflect the improving sectoral mix of China’s equity market towards technology and consumer sectors, with higher margins.
-But this boost was offset by a valuation penalty, given ongoing risks of regulation in the country’s corporate space.
+We maintain last year’s adjustments to reflect the improving sectoral mix of China’s equity market towards technology and consumer sectors, with higher margins.
+But this boost is offset by a valuation penalty, given ongoing risks of regulation in the country’s corporate space.
 Currency is also a notable tailwind this year, particularly in USD terms.

 Among the key factors that could further affect our long-term assumptions for Chinese assets are: the pace of structural reforms; policies seeking to rebalance efficiency and equality in the economy; liquidity; and the external environment.

 2. Onshore Chinese equities offer clear diversification benefits

 Chinese onshore equities have historically had a low correlation to other assets, offering investors potentially attractive portfolio diversification opportunities.
 Correlations will likely rise as foreign investor participation in the Chinese market rises however, we believe correlations will remain low relative to developed market assets, given China’s distinct economic and policy cycles.
 With Chinese growth likely to accelerate into 2023, we think China could once again diverge from the global business cycle.